 Shawn's professional design and editing work in the roleplaying game industry has spanned 15 years and over 2 million words of content.
-His Dungeons & Dragons work has ranged from 3rd to 5th edition, showing up in sourcebooks, adventures, articles, and Organized Play administration.
-He has been a driving force in several Organized Play programs, and has written material for Goodman Games, Mongoose Publishing, and Kenzer & Co., amongst others.
+His Dungeons & Dragons work for Wizards of the Coast has ranged from 3rd to 5th edition, showing up in sourcebooks, adventures, articles, and Organized Play administration.
+He has been a driving force in several Organized Play programs, and has written material for Penny Arcade, Pelgrane Press, Modiphius Entertainment, and Kobold Press, among others.

 Bob Everson is a proofreader and editor for the ENnie Award winning blog Gnome Stew, and has worked previously on books for Engine Publishing, Arc Dream Publishing, and Headless Hydra Games.
 He has been gaming for more than 30 years, and has also designed his own games with the goal of one day publishing one of his designs.
 When he's not gaming he reads voraciously, and also writes short fiction which he also dreams of publishing one day.
 His superpower is coming up with book titles.